Passive/Aggressive

 International Women’s Day – paying homage to brilliance

 Article by Laura Juncker and Astrid Hald Today is International Women’s Day, which gives us a chance to reflect on the state of things in our immediate surroundings.
 To look at the workings of what we might be working with.
 At first glance, we might ask what do the obvious, hard-fact, explicit numbers and ratios tell us?
-For example, how many female names have ...
+For example, how ...

 Læs resten